Scholarships for Undergraduate Students

 This opportunity is made possible through a partnership between Widener University and the Corella and Bertram F. Bonner Foundation.

-- How to apply: submit the FAFSA and list Widener University, as well as complete a Maguire Foundation Scholarship Application
+- How to apply: Submit the FAFSA and list Widener University, as well as complete a Maguire Foundation Scholarship Application.
+This application will open in December 2020.
+If interested in the Maguire program, please contact Alexandra Garney, Civic Engagement Program Manager, at firstname.lastname@example.org.

 - Open to: students from Pennsylvania, New Jersey, and Delaware who received a High School Leadership award who have enrolled at Widener as a first year student